The technology gained momentum in the 2010s as companies started moving workloads off premises and cloud giants emerged.

 More than a third of organizations see cloud investments as a top three investing priority, which is impacting market offerings, according to Gartner.
 The firm also predicted that by the end of 2019, more than 30% of technology providers' new software investments will shift from cloud-first to cloud-only.

 Here are some of the most notable cloud advancements of the past decade.
+This article is also available as a download, Cheat sheet: The most important cloud advances of the decade (free PDF).

 Cloud giants are born